-Definitions important to know when Interpreting ABG:
+Table 2: Definitions important to know when Interpreting ABG

-Acidemia – arterial pH less than 7.35
+- Acidemia – arterial pH less than 7.35

-Acidosis – lowering of the extracellular fluid pH caused by an elevated PCO2 or a reduced HCO3
+- Acidosis – lowering of the extracellular fluid pH caused by an elevated PCO2 or a reduced HCO3

-Metabolic acidosis – reduction in pH and serum HCO3
+- Metabolic acidosis – reduction in pH and serum HCO3

-Respiratory acidosis – Reduction in pH with an elevation of the arterial PCO2
+- Respiratory acidosis – reduction in pH with an elevation of the arterial PCO2

-Alkalemia – arterial pH above 7.45
+- Alkalemia – arterial pH above 7.45

-Metabolic alkalosis - elevation in pH and serum HCO3
+- Metabolic alkalosis - elevation in pH and serum HCO3

-Mixed acid-base disorder – more than one acid-base disorder at the same time
+- Mixed acid-base disorder – more than one acid-base disorder at the same time

-Anion gap = (Na) - (Cl + HCO3)
+- Anion gap = (Na) - (Cl + HCO3)

-Normal range is 8-16 mEq/L
+- Normal range is 8-16 mEq/L

-Respiratory alkalosis and acidosis may be classified as acute or chronic as it takes up to five days for the renal system to compensate for respiratory disorders.
+Respiratory alkalosis and acidosis may be classified as acute or chronic.
+It takes up to five days for the renal system to compensate for respiratory disorders.

-The acid-base balance of the blood is maintained by two areas of the body: the lungs and the kidneys.
-The lower pH represents acidosis and the higher pH represents alkalosis with the normal range of pH from 7.35-7.45.
+The acid-base balance of the blood is maintained by two areas of the body, which are the lungs and the kidneys.
+The lower pH represents acidosis, and the higher pH represents alkalosis, with the normal pH range from 7.35-7.45.

 PaCO2 evaluates the ventilation component.
-The normal range is 35-45 mmHg.
+The normal range is 35-45 mm Hg.
 However, the value is inversely related to ventilation.
-For example, decreased ventilation has a higher value and increased ventilation has a lower value.
-Therefore, hyperventilation causes alkalosis because the patient is blowing off carbon dioxide and hypoventilation causes acidosis because the patient is retaining carbon dioxide.
-The body adjusts for these conditions by changing the respiratory rate (Kaufman, 2015)
+For example, decreased ventilation has a higher value, and increased ventilation has a lower value.
+Therefore, hyperventilation causes alkalosis because the patient is blowing off carbon dioxide, and hypoventilation causes acidosis because the patient is retaining carbon dioxide.
+The body adjusts for these conditions by changing the respiratory rate (Romeu-Bordas et al., 2017).

 |PaCO2||35-45 mm Hg|